hyoin-an/hyoin-an.github.io/about.md

 * Ph.D. in Statistics (Expected) (Dissertaion Advisor: Dr. Steven MacEachern), the Ohio State University, Columbus, Ohio
 * M.S. in Statistics, Ewha Womans University, Republic of Korea
-* B.Econ and B.S. in Statistics, Ewha Womans University, Republic of Korea
+* B.A. in Economics and B.S. in Statistics, Ewha Womans University, Republic of Korea

 ## Publication